SarwateShubham/IoT-Rule-Engine-GIoTTO/README.md

 **Steps for installing and using the Rule engine:**

-STEP 0 : Please have a running version of [Building Depot/GIoTTO](http://iotexpedition.org/downloads.html) on the target machine and a set of actuators, sensors posting data to the .
+STEP 0 : Please have a running version of [Building Depot/GIoTTO](http://iotexpedition.org/downloads.html) on the target machine and a set of actuators, sensors posting data to Building Depot/GIoTTO.

 STEP 1 : Install [Node-Red](https://nodered.org/docs/getting-started/installation) for the corresponding operating system (Preferably Linux based)